Why contact lens solutions need a green fix

 Millions of contact lens users around the world create a steady stream of plastic waste.
 To find more sustainable options, companies must look at the full life cycle of their products.
 This means thinking about ingredients, packaging and disposal methods.

-READ MORE: How sustainable eyewear helps reduce environmental impact
+READ MORE: How sustainable eyewear can help reduce environmental impact

 Why it matters: Cutting trash keeps oceans cleaner